aheze/Popovers/README.md

 All contributions are welcome.
 Just fork the repo, then make a pull request.

 ### Need Help?
 Open an [issue](https://github.com/aheze/Popovers/issues) or join the [Discord server](https://discord.com/invite/Pmq8fYcus2).
+You can also DM me on [Twitter](https://twitter.com/aheze0).
 Or read the source code — there's lots of comments.

 ## License